Conference

 Reflections, insights and learning from the day, with thoughts on next steps for the challenges ahead.

-New for 2026, delegates can spend time in our dedicated networking area, a relaxed, open space for conversation, connection and community.
-Whether you work as a solo OD practitioner, are new to the field or simply want to expand your network, this space offers a supportive environment to meet others.
+New for 2026, our dedicated networking area offered a relaxed, open space for conversation, connection and community.
+Whether a solo practitioner, new to the field or simply looking to expand their network, delegates enjoyed a supportive environment to meet others.

 Exhibition

-A range of organisations and businesses in the health and care sector will join us to showcase support, tools and services available for OD professionals and NHS organisations navigating change.
-More details closer to the event.
+A range of health and care initiatives and businesses joined the conference to showcase the range of support, tools and services available for OD professionals and organisations navigating change.
+See the exhibitor page for more details.

-If you are from a commercial organisation and would like details on partnership and exhibitor opportunities, please contact Shaz Azam, senior business development manager, at shaz.azam@nhsconfed.org.
+If you are from a commercial organisation and would like to explore partnership and exhibitor opportunities 2027, please contact Shaz Azam, senior business development manager, at shaz.azam@nhsconfed.org.